Interurban: United States

 Only three continuously operating passenger interurbans in the US remain with most having been abandoned by the 1950s.

 The South Shore Line is now owned by the state of Indiana and uses mainline-sized electric multiple units.
 Its last section of street running, in Michigan City, Indiana, was finally closed in 2022 for conversion to a grade-separated double-track line.

-SEPTA operates two former Philadelphia Suburban lines: the Norristown High Speed Line (Route 100) as an interurban heavy rail line and the Media–Sharon Hill Line (Routes 101 and 102) as a light rail line.
+SEPTA operates two former Philadelphia Suburban lines: the M as a light metro line and the D as a light rail line.

 In Skokie, Illinois, the Skokie Valley portion of the North Shore Line from Dempster Street to Howard Street was acquired by the Chicago Transit Authority in 1963 and now runs as the Yellow Line.
 The Yellow Line initially operated with third rail from Howard Street to the Skokie Shops and switched to overhead wire for the remainder of the journey to Dempster Street, until 2004 when the overhead wire was replaced with third rail.

 Several former interurban rights of way have been reused for modern light rail lines, including the A and E lines of the Los Angeles Metro Rail system, large sections of the W line, part of the Denver RTD light rail, and one section of the Baltimore Light RailLink system.
 Several museums and heritage railways, including the Western Railway Museum, Seashore Trolley Museum, Fox River Trolley Museum, and the Illinois Railway Museum operate restored equipment on former interurban lines.
 The Iowa Traction Railway still operates freight service today using interurban equipment and infrastructure.
 The River Line in New Jersey is also considered an interurban.